Strength Training of the Posterior Chain

 The posterior chain has your back, literally.
 This string of muscles encompasses all the muscular components from the back of your head, all the way down to your ankles.
 They play a huge role in simple activities, such as picking up a box, running, jumping or walking.
 If trained properly the posterior chain can transform your life whether you are on your feet all day or behind a desk.
 Many exercise regimens focus on the anterior side of the body, such as boxing, yoga and running.
 So it is important to incorporate strength training of the posterior chain into your workout, and we can help you achieve this.
 Why is this important?
 Exercises increasing power of the calves, hamstrings, glutes, back muscles and spinal erectors will correlate to increase strength, force, stability and overall performance.
-So what are you waiting for, let’s crack into some great exercises!
+So what are you waiting for, let’s crack into some great exercises thanks to our exercise physiotherapy team!
 Continue reading about the posterior strength workout.

 This awesome exercise is brilliant at enhancing the quadriceps and the posterior chain.
 This can be done using a body bar, dumbells or any available weight at home.
 If any weight is positioned on the shoulders, ensure it is not sitting directly on the spine, rather the shoulders.
 Keeping your upper body tall and core engaged, squat deeply and use your quadriceps and glutes to push up to the original standing position.